ScaleBio/ScaleRna/README.md

 With this command, nextflow will automatically download the input data from the internet (AWS S3), so please ensure that the compute nodes have internet access and storage space.
 Alternatively you can manually download the data first (using [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html)):
 ```
-aws s3 sync s3://scale.pub/testData/rna/202308_tinyPipelineTest/fastqs/ fastqs --no-sign-request
+aws s3 sync s3://scale.pub/testData/rna/202312_rnaV1.1/fastqs/ fastqs --no-sign-request
 aws s3 sync s3://scale.pub/testData/rna/GRCh38_chr1_genome GRCh38_chr1_genome --no-sign-request
 ```
 and then run with
 ```
-nextflow run /PATH/TO/ScaleRna/ -profile PROFILE --samples /PATH/TO/ScaleRna/docs/examples/samples.csv --genome GRCh38_chr1_genome/grch38.chr1.json --fastqDir fastqs --outDir /PATH/TO/OUTPUT_DIR
+nextflow run /PATH/TO/ScaleRna/ -profile PROFILE -params-file /PATH/TO/ScaleRna/docs/examples/runParams.yml --genome GRCh38_chr1_genome/grch38.chr1.json --fastqDir fastqs --outDir /PATH/TO/OUTPUT_DIR
 ```

-Note that this test run is merely a quick and easy way to verify that the pipeline executes properly and does not represent a real assay.
+Note that this test run is merely a quick and easy way to verify that the pipeline executes properly and does not represent a complete dataset.

 ### Nextflow Command-line
 `nextflow` options are given with a single `-` (e.g. `-profile`), while workflow parameters (e.g. `--outDir`) are given with a double dash `--`.
 See the [Nextflow command-line documentation](https://www.nextflow.io/docs/latest/cli.html) for further details.